simon-mcmahon/simon-mcmahon.github.io/_posts/2022-01-17-tafe-timetable-python.md

   - tafe
 ---

-TAFE Queensland, where I am studying a Diploma of IT, has a website to access the [class timetables](https://timetables.tafeqld.edu.au/group).
-However, it only gives output in the form of text.
-But we want to put it into [Google Calendar](https://calendar.google.com).
-Data entry is bad, so let's automate it using `python`!
+TAFE Queensland has a website to access the [class timetables](https://timetables.tafeqld.edu.au/group).
+However, it is text-only.
+Let's make it an ical file using `python` (to import it to [Google Calendar](https://calendar.google.com) ).

 This project sort of grew larger than I thought it would.
 So I made a [github repository](https://github.com/simon-mcmahon/tafeqld-timetable-ics-parsing) with all the files and effort.
 {: .notice--info}